Anticyclotomic p-adic L-functions and Ichino's formula: -adic Petersson inner products

 \subsection{Summarizing our results}

-We now restate the constructions of this section in a way that mirrors the development of $p$-adic $L$-functions in Section \ref{sec:AnticyclotomicPadicLFunctions}: passing from a Petersson inner product $\g{fg,h}$ to an algebraic value $\g{fg,h}_\alg$ and then to a $p$-adic value $\g{fh,h}_p$, and realizing these $p$-adic values as specializations of a $p$-adic function $\g{f\Bg,\Bh} \in \CI^\uR$.
+We now restate the constructions of this section in a way that mirrors the way the BDP $p$-adic $L$-functions is built up (see Section \ref{sec:BDPLfunction}): passing from a Petersson inner product $\g{fg,h}$ to an algebraic value $\g{fg,h}_\alg$ and then to a $p$-adic value $\g{fh,h}_p$, and realizing these $p$-adic values as specializations of a $p$-adic function $\g{f\Bg,\Bh} \in \CI^\uR$.
 We work with the following setup: \begin{itemize} \item $f$ is a fixed newform of weight $k$, level $N_f p^{r_0}$ and character $\ch_f$, with $N_f$ prime to $p$. \item $\Bg$ is a $\CI$-adic family of newforms, such that for a particular residue class $m-k \ee a\md{p-1}$ we have $g_{m-k}$ is of prime-to-$p$ level $N_g$ and character $\ch_g$. \item $\Bh$ is a $\CI$-adic family of newforms, such that for $m \ee a\md{p-1}$ (the same $a$ as above) we have $h_m$ is of prime-to-$p$ level $N_g$ and character $\ch_h = \ch_f \ch_g$. \item We want to interpolate the Petersson inner products of the form

 for $m \ee a\md{p-1}$, for some prime-to-$p$ integers $M_f,M_g,M_h$. \end{itemize}

 For convenience we'll sometimes suppress the constants $M_f,M_g,M_h p^{r_0}$ in the above notation and simply write $\g{fg_{m-k},h_m}$ for the inner product there.
 This inner product can be computed on $\Ga_0(N_{fgh} p^r)$, where